Julie Su: Early life and education

-Career
+Legal career

 Su started her legal career at the Asian Pacific American Legal Center (later known as Advancing Justice Los Angeles), a non-profit civil rights organization, where she served as a Litigation Director.

 Su was the lead attorney for the El Monte Thai garment slavery case.
 As the lead for civil case brought by the El Monte garment workers, Su successfully pursued a legal theory that held manufacturers responsible for the wage theft, as well as the operators who actually kept the garment workers captive.
 She and other activists also petitioned for the workers to be able to stay in the United States under a visa program for those who cooperate with the government in criminal trials.
 This led to the creation of the T visa for victims of human trafficking.

+California government

 During Jerry Brown's tenure as governor, Su headed California's Division of Labor Standards Enforcement (DLSE) as the California Labor Commissioner.
 Under Governor Gavin Newsom, Su served as Secretary of the California Labor and Workforce Development Agency.